brianchandotcom/liferay-portal/workspaces/liferay-course-workspace/README.markdown

 - *liferay-course-etc-spring-boot*

    Includes two microservice client extensions: workflow action and object action.
 You can only use them with the Distributor Application object.
-Also, the workflow action depends on the `liferay-course-batch` workflow definition. -->
+Also, the workflow action depends on the `liferay-course-batch` workflow definition.

+## Site Designer

+Coming Soon!